Skip to content

 • GDPR and NDAs stay straightforward.
 When your code never reaches our servers, there is no data processing overhead for analysis data.
 The DPA covers only contact data and subscription records.

 • Reproducible builds.
-Analysis on your machine runs independently of our service availability.
+Once your rule cache is restored, analysis on your machine runs independently of our service availability.

 • Confidence in security reviews.
 Source code is more sensitive than contact data.
 With CodeCharter, that layer stays in your hands.